teodoran/d3-speedtest-tutorial/tutorial/ass_3.md

-Part 4 - A better client with D3 and hosting on heroku
+Assignment 3 - A better client with D3 and hosting on heroku
 ======================================================

 ![client server](/img/ark_client_server.png)

-Nicer client with D3 and hosting on heroku.
+Improve on the client with D3 and hosting on heroku.

 Topics introduced: